Last Updated on February 21, 2014 by Steven Meurrens

 (2) For the purposes of subsection (1), a student is resident in British Columbia if the student and the student’s guardian are ordinarily resident in British Columbia.

-Because the School Act does not define “ordinarily resident,” the British Columbia government created a policy titled “Eligibility of Students for Operating Grant Funding.”
-It outlines the circumstances in which British Columbia’s Ministry of Education will provide operating grant funding to boards of education for students enrolling in their district.Read more ›
+Because the School Act does not define “ordinarily resident,” the British Columbia government created a policy titled “Eligibility of Students for Operating Grant Funding.Read more ›